 The story goes that I have been eating hot chile peppers straight out of the jar since I was 2 years old.
 I would have chile pepper eating contests with my dad over dinner.
-I add jalapeños to my pizza.
+We often add jalapeños to pizza.
 I have several sriracha recipes on the blog.
 Heck, even when I was pregnant, spicy food was what I craved.
 With both boys, I practically drank Mrs. Renfro’s Habanero salsa.

 Yeah I know.
 Habanero salsa didn’t give me heartburn, but water did.
 Go figure.

 But honestly, I can’t get enough of spicy food.
 And spicy is just what this Habanero Hot Sauce is.
 And when I say spicy, I mean 10 habaneros spicy.

 That’s right.
 This beautiful bottle of orange peppery deliciousness has 10 whole habanero peppers in it.